YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 circuit from the extracted and optimized description.
 It would also be possible to tell the fsm command to leave the FSMs in their extracted form, so they can be further processed using custom commands.
-But in this case we don’t want that.
+But in this case we don't want that.

 So now we have the final synthesis script for generating a BLIF file for the Navré CPU: